NaeemF-ng/Tomcat-Attack-Chain-personalproject5/README.md

 ## Findings
-• Tomcat was configured with default credentials which as a reslut granted me access to the web application manager page.
-On this page I see that it was allowed war extension files to be uploaded and executed, I immidiately thought of creating and uploading a war reverse shell with msfvenom.
+• The Apache Tomcat Manager was configured with default credentials, which allowed access to the web application management interface.
+The manager permitted WAR file uploads and execution.
+I leveraged this by uploading a WAR reverse shell payload using msfvenom to gain an initial foothold.
 ![Tomcat Manager Page](images/tomcat-manager-page.png)
 ![War reverse shell](images/war-reverse-shell.png)
 ![War shell uploaded](images/war-uploaded.png)